Virginia vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Georgia Tech Stats and Trends

-- The Yellow Jackets have always covered the spread this year when underdogs by 6.5 points or more.
+- This season, the Yellow Jackets have won against the spread in each of their two games as an underdog of 6.5 points or more.

-- Georgia Tech's games this season have eclipsed the over/under three times in six opportunities (50%).

-- Georgia Tech is 2-1 against the spread and 3-0 overall in games when it scores more than 24.4 points.
+- Georgia Tech is 2-1 against the spread and 3-0 overall when the team puts up more than 24.4 points.

 - When Georgia Tech piles up more than 413.1 yards, the team is 0-3 against the spread and 1-2 overall.